Taiwan: Transport

-The Ministry of Transportation and Communications of the Republic of China is the cabinet-level governing body of the transport network in Taiwan.

-Civilian transport in Taiwan is characterised by extensive use of scooters.
+The Ministry of Transportation and Communications of Taiwan is the cabinet-level governing body of the transport network in Taiwan.
+Civilian transport in Taiwan is characterized by extensive use of scooters.
 In March 2019, 13.86 million were registered, twice that of cars.
 Both highways and railways are concentrated near the coasts, where the majority of the population resides, with 1619 km of motorway.
 Railways in Taiwan are primarily used for passenger services, with Taiwan Railways Administration (TRA) operating a circular route around the island and Taiwan High Speed Rail (THSR) running high speed services on the west coast.
 Urban transit systems include Taipei Metro, Kaohsiung Metro, Taoyuan Metro, New Taipei Metro, and Taichung Metro.

 Major airports include Taiwan Taoyuan, Kaohsiung, Taipei Songshan and Taichung.
-There are currently seven airlines in Taiwan, with the largest two being China Airlines and EVA Air.
+There are currently seven Taiwanese passenger airlines, with the largest two being China Airlines and EVA Air.
 There are seven international seaports: Keelung, Taipei, Suao, Taichung, Kaohsiung, Anping, and Hualien.
 The Port of Kaohsiung handled the largest volume of cargo in Taiwan, with about 440 million shipping tonnes, which accounted for 58.6% of Taiwan's total throughput in 2021.
 The shipping tonnage followed by Taichung (18.6%), Taipei (12%) and Keelung (8.7%).